DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/comments.md

-# Comments (JSON)
+# Comments

+## JSON

-If a JSON property isn't used by an [action](../actions), it will be entirely ignored by the [MGE encoder](../encoder/mge_encoder).
+If a JSON property isn't used by an [action](../actions), it will be entirely ignored by the [encoder](../encoder.md).
 This is the only way documentation or notes can be written in JSON script files, since JSON doesn't support comments.

 Below is an example, where `"summary"` and `"to do"` are being used for the script writer's notes: